rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 > **Prerequisites:**
 > From a computer with an internet connection, create a self-signed certificate using [OpenSSL](https://www.openssl.org/) or another method of your choice.
 >
-> - The certificate files must be in [PEM format]({{<baseurl>}}/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/advanced/#pem).
+> - The certificate files must be in PEM format.
 > - In your certificate file, include all intermediate certificates in the chain.
 Order your certificates with your certificate first, followed by the intermediates.
-For an example, see [SSL FAQ / Troubleshooting]({{<baseurl>}}/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/advanced/#cert-order).
+For an example, see [Certificate Troubleshooting.]({{<baseurl>}}/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/troubleshooting)

 After creating your certificate, log into your Linux host, and then run the installation command below.
 When entering the command, use the table below to replace each placeholder.
 Use the `-v` flag and provide the path to your certificates to mount them in your container.